t3dium/linux.sh/README.md

 # linux.sh
-A bash script I've made to automate my ubuntu server installs, it'll harden various aspects of the server and secure it, as well as automating some other useful tasks on a fresh install. **Not Yet Released**
+A bash script I've made to automate my ubuntu server installs, it'll harden various aspects of the server and secure it, as well as automating some other useful tasks on a fresh install.

 ## How to run
 1) `git clone https://github.com/t3dium/linux.sh.git`